Al Anbar Governorate: Etymology

 Aerial view of the Euphrates River in Ramadi, the capital of Anbar governorate.

 The name of the governorate in Persian language means "warehouse" or "silo".
 This was the last stop/warehouses on the old Silk Road toward Syria.
 The name is pre-Islamic.
 The name of the governorate is taken over from a historic city that was originally located on its territory and whose ruins can still be seen 5 km northwest of Fallujah near the city of Saqlawiyah today.
 This city of Anbār or Peroz-Shapur was founded in the 3rd century by the Muntherids and was, before the Arab conquest in 634, the second-largest city of Iraq.
 It was abandoned after the Mongol invasion in the 14th century.
 A pseudo-authentication is offered by proposing that the name is Arabic and stands for "granaries" in Arabic, further proposing the word Anbar (أنبار) to be the plural of Nbr (نبر) which meaning "grains".
 The name was already in use in Pre-Islamic times during the Sasanian rule over Iraq, long before Arabic replaced Aramaic as the main language of Iraq.

 Dulaim is the old name of the governorate due to the Dulaim tribe inhabiting the region.
 It was also called Liwa Al-Dulaim (لواء الدليم) in the Ottoman period and Sanjak Al-Dulaim in the seventeenth century.

 History

-Al Dulaim Tribe

-Al Anbar was known as the Dulaim Province to the concentration of Dulaim Tribe in this region and before them, it was informally named as Sanjak Al Dulaim.
-During the Ottoman period, the province of Dulaim was created, today known as Al Anbar Governorate.
-In 1706, Sheikh Itha bin Hamad was appointed as its ruler.
-But it came into its current form in the 1930s when Iraq was a monarchy.

-King Faisal I of Iraq visited the province on July 31, 1921.
-He was received by Sheikh Ali Al Sulaimani, the ruler of the province, and 6,000 members of the tribe.

 Caliphate period

 During the reign of Rashidun Caliph Abu bakr the conquest of Anbar was launched his successors conquered whole Middle East.

-During the Abbasid era in the reign of Caliph Abu al-Abbas Abdallah al-Saffah in 751, the second capital of the Abbasid Caliphate after Kufa to Baghdad where he built his palace in 762.
-He built the road through the Euphrates River and the Mediterranean Sea to the Persian Gulf, so the armies entering and leaving Iraq are passing through this region.